Why Chem-Dry Is a Great Franchise for Veterans

-Over the last five years, a quarter of our franchise owners have been veterans, which ought to tell you something.
+Over the last five years, many of our franchise owners have been veterans and first responders, which ought to tell you something.

-But Chem-Dry is an especially good choice because of our in-house financing package, which helps entrepreneurs with little access to capital, and because our franchise owners don’t need a tremendous amount of technical skill to get started, just a willingness to work hard and learn.
-Chem-Dry is a member of the International Franchise Association and participates in the IFA’s VetFran Program, which offers veterans a 10-percent discount on the initial license fee, opening the possibility of franchise ownership for veterans who might not be able to afford it otherwise.
+But Chem-Dry is an especially good choice because of our in-house financing package, which helps entrepreneurs with little access to capital, and because our franchise owners don’t need a tremendous amount of technical skill to get started — just a willingness to work hard and learn.
+Chem-Dry is a member of the International Franchise Association and participates in the IFA’s VetFran Program, which offers veterans and first responders a 10 percent discount on the initial license fee, thus opening the possibility of franchise ownership for veterans who might not be able to afford it otherwise.

 “Cleaning carpet is a pretty simple thing.
 I knew it was something I could easily pick up and do at my pace.
-I didn’t have to wait six months for certified training,” says Sean Tinsley, a 20-year Chem-Dry veteran in Smyrna, Tenn., who bought his first Chem-Dry franchise straight out of service in the Air Force and now presides over a seven-location, six-figure-income empire.
+I didn’t have to wait six months for certified training,” says Sean Tinsley, a 20-year Chem-Dry veteran in Smyrna, Tennessee, who bought his first Chem-Dry franchise straight out of service in the Air Force and now presides over a seven-location empire.

-“Coming out of the Air Force, I didn’t have a degree, and aside from being an aircraft mechanic, I didn’t have lot of skills.
+“Coming out of the Air Force, I didn’t have a degree.
+Aside from being an aircraft mechanic, I didn’t have lot of skills.
 This was something I could learn by following people who had already succeeded.
 Veterans are disciplined.
 If you have self-discipline and can work hard, and you also want to work smart, this is an opportunity for you to reach your potential.”

 Good customer service and people skills, good organizational skills, an ability to follow and implement a system and the willingness to market your business are good starting points for successful Chem-Dry franchise owners.
 Here’s what a few of our longest-tenured franchise owners have to say: